 Skip to main content

-Example data: Text modality:
+Example data: Text Modality:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5adata/corpus_example.jsonl